reginaneo97/SQL-portfolio/README.md

 # About Me
 I am passionate about using SQL to extract meaningful insights from data.
 This portfolio demonstrates my ability to tackle real-world data challenges.

-# Tools Used
-a.
-DBeaver for SQL scripting and analysis.
+# Tools Used: DBeaver for SQL scripting and analysis, and MySQL-compatible syntax.
-b.
-MySQL-compatible syntax.

 # SQL projects
 In this repository, you will find a variety of SQL projects, including: